Privacy Notice: Emergency Ambulance Service (999)

 If one of our ambulance crews attends you, or you are transferred between hospitals by ambulance, we will collect information about you to help us identify and treat you.
 This will be recorded on a patient clinical record along with details of your symptoms and condition, and any treatment we give you.

-The information is processed by Emergency Operations Centre (EOC) staff (these can include call takers, dispatchers and responding crews) to determine the most appropriate response for the patient’s care.
+The information is processed by Emergency Operations Centre (EOC) staff (these can include call handlers, dispatchers and responding crews) to determine the most appropriate response for the patient’s care.
 Information is also processed to promote or support the provision of healthcare services to patients.
 Personal information from 999 calls is processed on the lawful basis that:

 • We have a legal duty to perform our tasks in the public interest or for our official functions;